 We uphold the Bible and worship with the Book of Common Prayer.

-We affirm that committed relationships are lifelong and monogamous.
-Episcopalians also recognize that there is grace after divorce and do not deny the sacraments to those who have been divorced.
+We affirm that committed relationships are lifelong and monogamous, and we welcome the LGTBQ community.
+Episcopalians recognize that there is grace after divorce and do not deny the sacraments to those who have been divorced.
 We affirm that issues such as birth control are matters of personal informed conscience.

 We celebrate our unity in Christ while honoring our differences, always putting the work of love before uniformity of opinion.